Perfect Output Feedback in the Two-User Decentralized Interference Channel: Conclusions

 Some interesting questions that remain unsolved and become directions for future work are the following: $(i)$ Theorem \ref{TheoremMainResultLDICFB} and Theorem \ref{TheoremMainResultGICFB} do not provide any insight into the uniqueness of the $\eta$-NE strategy pair $(s_1, s_2)$ that generates the rate pair $(R_1(s_1,s_2),R_2(s_1,s_2))$.
 Indeed, it is possible that another equilibrium transmit-receive configuration pair $(s_1',s_2')$ generates the same rate pair, i.e., $(R_1(s_1,s_2),R_2(s_1,s_2)) = (R_1(s_1',s_2'),R_2(s'_1,s_2'))$.
-Theorem \ref{TheoremMainResultLDICFB} and Theorem \ref{TheoremMainResultGICFB} do not characterize the set of NE transmit-receive configurations but the set of rate pairs observed at any of the possible $\eta$-NE of the decentralized G-IC with feedback.
-The characterization of all the transmit-receive configuration pairs $(s_1,s_2)$ that are $\eta$-NEs is still an open problem. $(ii)$ An interesting question that remains open is how to achieve an NE in the case in which players do not know the set of strategies of all the other players and only local information is available?
+Theorem \ref{TheoremMainResultLDICFB} and Theorem \ref{TheoremMainResultGICFB} do not characterize the set of NE transmit-receive configurations but the set of rate pairs observed at any of the possible $\eta$-NE of the decentralized GIC with feedback.
+The characterization of all the transmit-receive configuration pairs $(s_1,s_2)$ that are $\eta$-NEs is still an open problem. $(ii)$ An interesting question that remains open is how to achieve an NE in the case in which players do not know the set of strategies of all the other players and only local information is available.
 The intuition obtained from the results presented here leads to imply that other tools different from those brought from information theory and game theory would be needed to solve these questions.
-Finally, $(iii)$ despite the results in \cite{Perlaza-ICSSP-2014} and \cite{Perlaza-ISIT-2014}, it is worth mentioning that very little can be said about the benefits of feedback in the decentralized interference channel in the case when it is impaired by noise or when the number of transmitter-receiver pairs is larger than two.
+Finally, $(iii)$ despite recent results in the centralized case \cite{Quintero-ITW-2015, SyQuoc-TIT-2013, Quintero-TR-2015} and decentralized case \cite{Perlaza-ICSSP-2014, Perlaza-ISIT-2014}, it is worth mentioning that very little can be said about the benefits of feedback in the NE region of interference channel when the feedback links are impaired by noise or when the number of transmitter-receiver pairs is larger than two.

 \appendices